-In March 2018, we received Phase II approval and purchase orders for twenty light-weight mobile DC power systems for use in the U.S. Army Robotic Mule project.
-This project is part of a global military initiative to remotely provide surveillance, transportation and reconnaissance over wide areas, thereby improving survivability and reaction times in the battlefield.
+In March 2018, we received Phase II approval and purchase orders for twenty light-weight, liquid cooled mobile DC power systems for use in the U.S. Army Robotic Mule project.
+This Squad Multipurpose Equipment Transport (SMET) program is part of a global military initiative to utilize electric propulsion powered vehicles to remotely provide surveillance, transportation and reconnaissance over wide areas, thereby improving survivability and reaction times in the battlefield.
+During fourth quarter of 2018, we delivered twenty systems for integration into Robotic Mule project.
+During first half of 2019, completed robotic mules will be field tested under various challenging operational and environmental conditions.
+We anticipate receiving additional production orders during 2019 upon successful completion of these field tests.